China is one of the most captivating travel destinations in the world.

 Everest is surrounded by mountains that are almost as tall and just as imposing, so if you aren’t the mountain climber type, then there are still plenty of staggeringly beautiful views to enjoy.

-The best time to visit the Mount Everest area is from early September to late October, before the windy and winter season sets in.
+The best time to visit the Mount Everest area is from early September to late October, which is autumn in China.
+This is before the windy and winter season sets in.

 7. Potala Palace